Flowers (Warhol): Critical reception

+Art critic Thomas B. Hess, writing in ARTnews, praised Warhol as "the brightest of Pop artists" and argued that the Flowers paintings were deliberately emptied of meaning through mechanical reproduction and garish color.
+Describing them as "successfully drained of any interest beyond the conceptual apparatus a spectator chooses to poke at," he suggested that Warhol embraced the criticism that modern art resembled wallpaper, reducing the floral motif to a decorative surface whose significance depended on the viewer.

-Art critic Lucy R. Lippard of Art International found the Flowers series a refreshing departure from Warhol's gory theme of his Death and Disasters series.
-She likened the silkscreened Flowers to "winsomely child-like blobs of brilliant solid color, silhouetted against a green and black overall grass pattern with an electric effect."
-Lippard added, "In spite of the infinite repetition, there is considerable difference in color combination, placement and edge.
+Art critic Lucy R. Lippard of Art International found the Flowers series a refreshing departure from Warhol's gory theme of his Death and Disaster series.
+Lippard likened the works to "winsomely child-like blobs of brilliant solid color, silhouetted against a green and black overall grass pattern with an electric effect."
+She added, "In spite of the infinite repetition, there is considerable difference in color combination, placement and edge.
 The direct and cheerful naiveté is augmented by the fact that the technique also recalls an amateur woodcut or linoleum block in its scratchy matter-of-factness and occasional off-registration.
 Seen up close, the pictures look like 'genuiné brushtroke' reproductions, echoing Warhol's principles of mass-production."

 Art historian Nina Zimmer noted that "Warhol reduced and radicalised his Flowers to such an extent that the banal subject matter was now transformed into a powerful pictorial concept.
 The directionless format contributed to this: the pictures can be read in all directions; like an abstract painting, top and bottom, left and right, have been revoked."

 Lawsuit

-Andy Warhol was successfully sued by Patricia Caulfield, the executive editor of Modern Photography at the time, for reproducing a photograph she had created of hibiscus flowers.
+Warhol was successfully sued by Patricia Caulfield, the executive editor of Modern Photography at the time, for reproducing a photograph she had created of hibiscus flowers.
 The June 1964 issue featured an article with a photograph of a flower arrangement she had taken in Barbados.
 Soon after, Warhol contacted the magazine to express his desire to purchase the image, but he thought it was too expensive.
 He then took the photo out of the magazine, cropped it, and used it to create silkscreen paintings for his Flowers series, according to the lawsuit that Caulfield filed in November 1966.
 Warhol and Caulfield reached a settlement for him to give her two new Flowers paintings, and he agreed to give her 25% of the profits from the portfolio of Flowers prints.

+Prints

+In 1970, Warhol created a Flowers portfolio, which had 10 prints with varied silkscreen compositions.

+In 1974, Warhol produced Hand Colored Flowers, a set of 10 hand-colored screen prints co-published by Multiples, Inc. and Castelli Graphics.